pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 However, this requires a paid plan.
 You can get more info in this [page](https://ngrok.com/product).

-Nevertheless, as long as you don't stop or restart ngrok, the URL won't change, so forget about that terminal window and let's leave it running for now.
+Nevertheless, as long as you don't stop or restart ngrok, the URL won't change, so let's leave it running for now.

-In the next section, we'll deep into the code of the application starting with the database layer.
+In the next section, we'll go deeper into the code of the application starting with the database layer.

 # Database layer